 1. Lido Santo Stefano

-This beach is 20 min away from the Monopoli center with bicycle.
+This beach is 20 min away from the Monopoli centre with a bicycle.
 You can have a sunbath by watching the cute castle near the sea.
 It has a charming atmosphere.
-Besides a private one there is also a free public beach.
-Since it is not so close to the town center, this beach is relatively quiet and there are less people.
+Besides a private one, there is also a free public beach.
+Since it is not so close to the town centre, this beach is relatively quiet and there are fewer people.

 2. Porto Marzana Piccolo

 There is a private beach called “Marza”.
 It is not so big but very nice place with hammocks in the water.
 It was a pleasure to spend a couple of hours in this place.
 Don’t miss it! 🙂